ABC Head Channing Dungey Says Firing Roseanne ‘Wasn’t That Difficult’

 In an interview with the Hollywood Reporter, ABC Exec Channing Dungey said that the network’s choice to cancel Roseanne wasn’t a difficult one.
-As the Hill Reports, Dungey felt that the tweet was untoward and that ABC “needed to stand by our values as a company.”
+As The Hill reports, Dungey felt that the tweet was untoward and that ABC “needed to stand by our values as a company.”

 “I think the swift, decisive action really spoke volumes and I think we’re proud of what we did,” she added.
 The Roseanne reboot premiered to high numbers and rave reviews.
-Even the President congratulated Roseanne.
+Even the president congratulated Roseanne.
 But when she tweeted that President Obama’s former senior adviser, Valerie Jarrett, looked like a combination of the “Muslim Brotherhood and Planet of the Apes,” ABC canceled the show within hours.

 At the time, Dungey wrote in a statement that “Roseanne’s Twitter statement is abhorrent, repugnant and inconsistent with our values.”

 After the cancellation, Roseanne apologized to Jarrett, citing her use of the drug Ambien as a reason for her comment.
 She deleted the tweet shortly after.
-Last month, Roseanne took to her YouTube account and, in a nonsensical video, screamed “I thought the bitch was white!” referring to Jarrett.
+Last month, Roseanne took to her YouTube account and, in a nonsensical video, screamed “I thought the b**ch was white!” referring to Jarrett.

 In another video, Roseanne didn’t acknowledge the tweet as a reason for her firing, but said that it was “because I voted for Donald Trump, and that’s not allowed in Hollywood.”